microsoft/fluentui-contrib/packages/token-analyzer/README.md

 - Add ability to customize glob used to find style files
 - Add ability to add known tokens
 - Read gitignore from target dir and use that for ignore if we find one. (currently hard coded).
+- Add 'thorough' or 'complete' mode that doesn't filter files based on `style` or styles` in the name.
+-

 ## Installation